Maayanshani25/valkey-glide-wiki/General-Concepts.md

         // Update password dynamically
         client.updateConnectionPassword("your-new-password");
-        // To perform immediate reauthentication, set the second parameter to true client.updateConnectionPassword("your-new-password", true);
+        // To perform immediate re-authentication, set the second parameter to true client.updateConnectionPassword("your-new-password", true);

+        // Resetting password by passing null
+        client.updateConnectionPassword(null); // Note: This will clear the password from the connection configuration.

         System.out.println("GlideClusterClient created and password updated.");
     }